RedDocMD/cork/README.md

 For Linux, you can download a pre-built binary [here](https://github.com/RedDocMD/cork/releases/latest).

+For Windows, you can download the portable executable [here](https://github.com/RedDocMD/cork/releases/latest).

 ### Build from source

 If you have `cargo` installed, then you can build this from source: